google/executor.nvim/README.md

 It will run `npm run test --file=app/app.test.ts`.

-The placeholder is replaced at execution time, every time, so if you then navigate to `app/util.test.ts` and run the same command, you will run `npm run test --file=app/util.test.ts`.
+The placeholder is replaced **only once when the command is first stored**.
+If you navigate to another file, **the placeholder is not updated** and you would need to re-run `:ExecutorSetComand`

 If there are other placeholder values that would be useful to you, please raise an issue.